 Licensable activities include, amongst others, the following: caving, pot-holing, rock-climbing, abseiling, canoeing, sailing, windsurfing, hill walking, trekking, off-road cycling, off-piste skiing.
 A complete list of information is available on the AALA website at www.aala.org.
+To check that the license is in date refer to: Adventure Activities Licensing Scheme (AALS) - Looking for a provider?

 If the activity is outside the AALA Regulations the visit leader must be satisfied that the standards of provision are adequately covered by risk assessments and operational procedures.